 Classes will not be interrupted for messages or deliveries (except verified emergencies) during the school day.
-Because of the small staff in the main office, the school cannot guarantee receipt of non-emergency messages.
-Deliveries sent to school for students on special occasions may be picked up at the main office after school.
-The attendance office should never be used for deliveries.
+Because of the small staff in the Main Office, the school cannot guarantee receipt of non-emergency messages.
+Deliveries sent to school for students on special occasions may be picked up in the Main Office after school.
+The Attendance Office should never be used for deliveries.

-FOOD DELIVERIES TO SCHOOL ARE PROHIBITED.
+FOOD DELIVERIES TO SCHOOL ARE PROHIBITED!